mmbman/Katagiri/1983-03-16-Blue-Cliff-Record-Case-43-Talk-1.md

 > If you want to understand the hammer and tongs of transcendence, you need the forge and bellows of an adept.

 Well, you can do it by yourself, you can live your own way; that’s alright, it’s fine.
-But if you live your own way, it’s very interesting, but still *your way* is limited.
+But if you live only your own way, it’s very interesting, but still *your way* is limited.
 You know how to grow, but that growth is really limited.
-So if you want to grow in the universe, you have to grow by your effort, and simultaneously, you might [seek the] guidance of a leader or teacher.
+So if you want to grow in the universe, you have to grow by your effort, and simultaneously, you might [practice] under the guidance of a leader or teacher.
 That is very important for us.
-I always tell you, if you want to be a football player, or basketball player, or whatever you want to do, you have to run on the field under the guidance of a coach.
+I always tell you, if you want to be a football player, or basketball player, whatever you want to do, you have to run on the field under the guidance of a coach.
 Still there is no guarantee whether you become a top player or not.
-It really depends on your determination.
+It really depends on your strong your determination is.

-So even though you do the same practice like this, among this, someone grows pretty well, someone doesn’t grow well.
+So even though you do the same practice like this, one person grows pretty well, another doesn’t grow well.
 Someone goes [one] way, someone goes in [a more] appropriate way.
 Everyone does [the same thing], but among those doing the same thing, in the long range you can see a big difference.
 That’s why everyday practice is really important.
 Just like a turtle walking step by step.
-This is very slow, but in the long range, you can create a big gap, a big difference among people.
+This is very slow, but in the long range, you can create a really big gap, a big difference among people.
 So that’s why we have to practice on a daily basis, just like a turtle, just like a cow.
 Completely putting aside your grandiose ideas or complaints, anyway, *let’s do it!* That is very important for us.

 #### 31:12